 At least five courses should be focused upon a particular area of interest, which a student enters into with a plan to follow through in an integrated manner.
 This approach is intended to give students several options while also giving them direction, so that the joint major brings disciplinary integrity to interdisciplinary study.

 The department does not offer a minor in philosophy and religion.

 Honors in Philosophy or Philosophy and Religion

-A student who wishes to become a candidate for honors in philosophy or who wishes to become a candidate for honors in philosophy and religion by writing on a philosophical theme must seek the approval of a faculty advisor by presenting him or her with a substantial essay that could serve as the basis for an honors project.
+A student who wishes to become a candidate for honors in philosophy or who wishes to become a candidate for honors in philosophy and religion by writing on a philosophical theme must seek the approval of a faculty adviser by presenting him or her with a substantial essay that could serve as the basis for an honors project.
 Normally this will be an essay written for a 300- or 400-level philosophy course, together with a plan for developing the original essay into an honors thesis.
-If the faculty member and the department’s honors supervisor agree that the submitted essay shows promise of becoming a high-quality thesis, the student may become a candidate for honors.
+If the faculty member and the department’s honors supervisor agree that the submitted essay shows promise of becoming a high-quality thesis, the student may register for PHIL 490 with a view to qualifying for honors.

 Value Theory courses are noted as (VT)

 Metaphysics and Epistemology courses are noted as (M&E)

 Major Figures courses are noted as (MF)